MEDomics-UdeS/MEDomicsTools/README.md

 ### R007: Comments

 Add a textual comment in English before each line or block of lines to help reviewers understand your train of thought or intention.

+### R008: String Quotes

+Use either ' OR " for strings delimiters, but not both.